mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

 # Latent Variable Models
 ### General form of EM-Algorithm
-This is an algorithm to drive other algorithms for obtaining MLE/MAP of θ **`when some data is missing`**(or data is latent variables).
+This is an algorithm for obtaining MLE/MAP of θ **`when some data is missing`**(or data is latent variables).
 When the likelihood(data) is a member of Exponential family, it is particularly applicable.
 For example, HMM(Hidden Markov) for ?, or GMM(Gaussian Mixture) for clustering?
  - Setting:
    - Given `X` = {x1,x2,...xn}
    - Given `Z` is **latent** variable(never observed)